telerik/reporting-docs/knowledge-base/check-if-data-field-exists-before-using-it.md

 ## Description
-In some scenarios, part of the fields used to design a report may not be available runtime.
+In some scenarios, part of the fields used to design a report may not be available at runtime.
 This will cause an exception in the report stating that the corresponding field is not defined in the current scope.
+The error message will be displayed in a red rectangle replacing the corresponding report item.
+The error rectangle cannot be customized and its size cannot be controlled.
+This may cause additional issues in report rendering as extra horizontal page breaks that may lead to report documents with more than the expected number of pages.

 ## Solution
 Create a [User Function](../expressions-user-functions) that returns the data field when it exists, and a default value when